nathanww/glimmer/README.md

 ## Acknowledgments

 * Jorge Cardoso for developing the Neurosky interface library
-* Kristian Kraljić for work on low-level mouse listeners in Java.
+* Kristian Kraljić for work on low-level mouse listeners in Java.# New Document